Elye Wahi: 2026 World Cup Player Arrested for Alleged Match Fixing Offences

 Attention now shifts to their second Group E fixture against Germany on June 20 at BMO Field in Toronto, where Wahi could again be involved if selected by coach Emerse Faé.

-Still, questions linger over potential future travel complications depending on how the case develops, adding another layer of uncertainty to his World Cup journey.
+"That said, there are still lingering questions about potential travel complications should the case take a different turn, adding an element of uncertainty to his World Cup campaign."

 Uruguay denied US entry before World Cup match